 What training or experience is important for that person to have?
 (Contrast expert vs. life experience) Why?

 Does it vary by health topic/problem?
 (Chronic disease, lifestyle behaviors)

+Is it important for that person to have personally lived through the experience or can experts be effective without living through the experience themselves?

 What could someone like that do for you…what examples come to mind?
 (Counseling, referrals, resource provider)